 Trained professionals do their job well.
 This is true for any industry, not only customer service.

 However, the benefits of customer service training for employees are much wider:

 - Higher agents’ confidence

 - More positive customer feedback

 - Increased viral marketing opportunities

 Proper training has a positive effect on all areas of your business – from the working environment to sales figures.
 Let’s see how you can organize training for your reps and which customer service training materials you can use.

 Customer service training process

-Like every process, the organization of customer service training includes preparation, conducting and analysis of the results.
+Like every process, the organization of customer service training activities includes preparation, conducting and analysis of the results.
 In our case, we can interpret these stages as follows: